Site Overlay

 Clinical Care and Monitoring

-Assisting with procedures: REI nurses assist physicians with in-office procedures, including ultrasounds, egg retrievals, and embryo transfers.
+Assisting with procedures: REI nurses help physicians with in-office procedures, including ultrasounds, egg retrievals, and embryo transfers.

-Monitoring cycles: They conduct regular monitoring appointments, which involve collecting and sending blood samples for testing and performing ultrasounds to track the growth of eggs and follicles.
+Monitoring cycles: They conduct regular monitoring appointments, during which they collect and send blood samples for testing and perform ultrasounds to track egg and follicle growth.

 Emotional and Practical Support